Renewable factory energy

 Transporting our products

-As part of Unilever, we’re committed to using as many green shipping methods as possible, always on the lookout for ways to reduce carbon emission globally.
+As part of Unilever, we’re committed to using as many green shipping methods as possible, always on the lookout for ways to reduce carbon emissions globally.
 Innovative technology, lower-emission fuels and switching from road to rail are just some of the ways we’ve been able to reduce our environmental impact and create more sustainable production.
 Unilever also uses an innovative app to help reduce greenhouse gas emissions.
 They match companies needing transport for products with trucking companies that have spare capacity — an ingenious idea that means as many as half of the lorries we manage in Europe benefit from this clever ‘ride sharing’ app.
 And we’re ensuring that the trucks themselves are more environmentally friendly too.
-By switching to Liquid Nitrogen Gas (LNG), a lower emission fuel, we can reduce emissions like Carbon Dioxide and Nitrogen Oxide by a huge amount compared to traditional diesel fuels.
+By switching to liquid nitrogen gas (LNG), a lower emission fuel, we can reduce emissions like carbon dioxide and nitrogen oxide by a huge amount compared to traditional diesel fuels.
 And to support that, we’re building five new LNG stations to support more trucks — with one near our Dove factory in Mannheim, Germany – so that all our Beauty Bars can get to you from across Europe with a lower carbon and climate footprint.